 The Minimum Sector Altitude (MSA) in aviation, as defined by the International Civil Aviation Organization (ICAO), is the lowest altitude which may be used to provide a minimum clearance (MSA) of 300 meters (1,000 feet) above all objects within a sector.
 Obstacle Limitation Surfaces (OLS) are a series of defined surfaces that extend outwards and upwards from an airport, designed to safeguard the airspace around the airport for safe aircraft operations.
 They ensure that buildings, structures, or natural features do not pose a hazard to aircraft taking off, landing, or flying in the vicinity of the airport (ICAO, 2009).
-In Denmark a consultancy zone is specified with 60 km.
-In this zone it is necessary to assess any planned constructions that might impact the airport within this zone.
 In Denmark, some aviation facilities are completely or partially protected with easements in a radius of 300 meters.
 Danish Aviation facilities also have safety zones to wind turbines of 15 km (Figure 5-1) (Trafikstyrelsen, 2023).